YoungKippur/NotNameBot/README.md

 ```
 Then, we run ```catkin_make``` again to build the package.

+#### ROS basic commands

 Now, we can start the ROS enviroment:
 ```
 $ roscore
 ```
-This command is the core of all the ROS enviroment and we must keep this bash terminal open while the project is running.\
+This command is the core of all the ROS enviroment and we must keep this bash terminal open while the project is running.

 ROS uses nodes to represent each of the indivual parts of the project.
 We can print all the active nodes:
 ```